 Lack of serious intentions

 Any conscious young woman will be aware that the dating scene is a minefield of timewasters and playboys.
 The type of man that will string you along for a few months with no interest in taking things further.
 Don’t invest time in people like this if the end goal is a serious and committed relationship.
 Many women give too many chances when it comes to players.
 Use your intuition to tell you if the warning signs are there.
 As you get older, you should be able to identify and deal with time wasters because, let’s face it, you’re bound to meet a few in your lifetime.
 If this is a recurring theme with your exes, then maybe they’re not the problem and you need to start choosing better.

 Freedom of choice

-After speaking with some colleagues, I found that it’s a common belief that young couples are quick to end relationships without giving it a proper chance.
+After speaking with some colleagues, I found that it’s a common belief that young couples are quick to end relationships without giving them a proper chance.
 Maybe we are just giving up on each other too easily?!
 Most of our grandparents would have been married from a young age, and according to statistics, marriages also lasted longer.
-This is not because their love was more profound, but because marriages are work; and sometimes you just have to suck it up and roll up your sleeves during the tough times.
+This is not because their love was more profound, but because marriages work, and sometimes you just have to suck it up and roll up your sleeves during the tough times.
 In all honesty, I think this is a controversial point for these three reasons: women are more independent now and do not have to stay in unhappy marriages, divorce is a necessity for anybody suffering from domestic violence and why should we have to put up with shit we don’t want to?

 Other priorities in life